BlueStaxks/Linear_Algebra_Matrix/README.md

 +
 -
 matrix_transpose()
-RatioMat_to_LDMat()      // this function converts Ratio type Matrix to long double type Matrix matrix_power() matrix_print() matrix_inverse()
+RatioMat_to_LDMat()      // This function converts Ratio type Matrix to long double type Matrix matrix_power() matrix_print() matrix_inverse()
 matrix_determinant()
-QR_decomposition()       // if you use Ratio type Matrix, Q's col vectors are only orthogonal.
+QR_decomposition()       // If you use Ratio type Matrix, Q's col vectors are only orthogonal.
 Not unit vectors.
 But QR is still A.
 LU_decomposition()
 Eigen_Approx()           // only Symmetric Matrix can be used.